revoltchat/legal/Privacy Policy.md

 ### Our commitment to children's privacy

 We follow [The Children’s Online Privacy Protection Act (“COPPA”)](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule), which requires online service providers to obtain parental consent before they knowingly collect personally identifiable information online from children who are under 13 years of age.
 This applies to every user of our platform, regardless of different consent laws in different countries.
 We do not knowingly collect or solicit personally identifiable information from children under 13 years of age.
 If we learn we have collected personal information from a child under 13 years of age, we will immediately delete that information from our servers.
-If you are a parent or guardian of a child under the age of 13 and believe he or she has disclosed personal information to us please contact us at [contact@revolt.chat](mailto:contact@revolt.chat)
+If you are a parent or guardian of a child under the age of 13 and believe that they have disclosed personal information to us, please contact us at [contact@revolt.chat](mailto:contact@revolt.chat).

 ### Changes to our Privacy Policy